jitsi/jibri/README.md

   * apt-get update
   * apt-get install ffmpeg

-### Google chrome stable & Chromedriver
+### Google Chrome stable & Chromedriver
-The latest google chrome stable build should be used.
+The latest Google Chrome stable build should be used.
 It may be able to be installed direclty via apt, but the manual instructions for installing it are as follows:
 ```
 curl -sS -o - https://dl-ssl.google.com/linux/linux_signing_key.pub | apt-key add
 echo "deb [arch=amd64] http://dl.google.com/linux/chrome/deb/ stable main" > /etc/apt/sources.list.d/google-chrome.list